Chief Executive Officer

 Jennifer brings 18 years of experience working with technology firms and young companies.
 Her talents provide critical skills to Renmatix, at this important phase of growth and development.
 She brings particular expertise in licensing, strategic alliances and corporate collaborations; equity and project finance, both public and private; corporate governance and board counseling; as well as a deep understanding of the challenges inherent in growing a new technology company.
 In her role as Chief Legal Officer, Jennifer will be guiding and refining intellectual property strategy, helping to structure joint development and licensing strategy and transactions, and complete financings for the company and its commercial facilities.

-Jennifer was previously with Ballard Spahr LLP, a national full service law firm.
+Jennifer was previously with Ballard Spahr LLP.
 There, she represented technology companies of all stages and sizes, including everything from entrepreneurs with exciting ideas to global conglomerates.
 She also conceived of, and edited the book “How to Start and Grow a Life Science Company: A Guide for Incubators and Start-Ups.”
 Her traditional legal strengths include: structuring, negotiating and closing myriad transactions, including acquisitions and sales, licenses, joint development and marketing agreements, manufacture and distribution arrangements, venture and institutional financings, and public offerings.
-As a counselor to her clients, Jennifer helped to develop and refine business plans and strategies, secured investors or corporate partners, and developed solutions to business and legal problems.
+Jennifer helped to develop and refine business plans and strategies, secured investors or corporate partners, and developed solutions to business and legal problems.
 During her tenure at Ballard, she served as co-chair of the Life Science and Technology Group, served as the Program Chair of Pennsylvania BIO for several years, and as co-chair of Pennsylvania BIO’s Enterprise Creation Summit.

 VP Talent Development

 Debra joined Renmatix to oversee talent development.
 Renmatix is entirely dependent on the brilliance and insights of our science, strategy, and engineering experts.
 And to date, we’ve been very successful in attracting some of the best and brightest to support our game-changing technology.
 Renmatix benefits from a high-energy resource leader to support scaling our operations and driving business performance.
-She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations – while working to shape and energize an innovative and progressive culture.
+She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations.

-In the past, Deb ran a successful consulting practice providing executive level coaching to improve corporate effectiveness, and optimize team performance.
+In the past, Deb ran a successful consulting practice to improve corporate effectiveness, and optimize team performance.
 Accordingly, Renmatix’s performance management systems helps drive success in tandem with talent processes that assess, develop, and reward our broad and expanding team.
-Prior to that, Debra enjoyed a full career within several Fortune 1000 firms including Rohm and Haas and Procter & Gamble, where she held both sales and marketing and senior HR roles.
+Prior to that, Debra enjoyed a full career at companies like Rohm and Haas and Procter & Gamble, where she held both sales and marketing and senior HR roles.
 During this time Debra helped drive global talent development processes, which led to “best practices” in the areas of talent identification, assessment and assignment, succession planning, employee development, and reward systems.
-Debra graduated (cum laude) with a BA from Princeton and earned an MBA at Harvard Business School.
+Debra graduated with a BA from Princeton and earned an MBA at Harvard Business School.

 Mike, a licensed Georgia professional engineer has a Masters in mechanical engineering from the University of Montreal, and an MBA from Simon Fraser University.
 It is his responsibility to bring our technology to life via the commercial scale design, and engineering required to perform the Plantrose™ Process at specification.
 In the early days, Mike provided flexible configurations that allowed the technology to be tested and adapted based on results and insights gained as we progressed against a steep learning curve.
 Mike’s proficiency in project management has enabled him to manage the bricks and mortar implementation from procurement to construction for Renmatix’s P100-generation2 (enhanced pilot), and D3K (demonstration plant) which was delivered in 2009 on budget and ahead of schedule.
 Today he is in charge of the design and construction of our first commercial facility that will bring the Plantrose™ Process to life for Renmatix.